If you work in the construction industry, you will most likely have heard of the Construction Industry Research and Information Association or CIRIA.

-One unintended outcome from construction activity is that UXO is occasionally discovered.
+One unintended outcome from construction activity is that items of Unexploded Ordnance (UXO) are occasionally discovered.
 When it is, it usually generates considerable media interest and can cause major disruption to the public.

 Fortunately, experience shows that the number of casualties resulting from UXO encounter in the UK is low.
 However, as it is a low probability but high consequence event, appropriate allowance should be made at the design stage for assessing the risk of encountering UXO and for mitigating that risk.

-In the UK, there is no specific legislation that requires the construction industry to undertake a UXO Risk Assessment or UXO Risk Mitigation measures before construction or development work begins.
+In the UK, surprisingly there is no specific legislation that requires the construction industry to undertake UXO risk mitigation measures before construction or development work begins.

 However, clients do have a legal obligation under CDM2015 to provide specific health and safety information needed to identify hazards and risks associated with design and construction work.

-Under the Health and Safety at Work Act 1974 every employer must also ensure (as far as reasonably practicable) the health and safety of their employees and that of other persons who are affected by their work activity, and must have in place a safe system of work.
+Under the Health and Safety at Work Act 1974 every employer must ensure the health and safety of their employees and that of other persons who are affected by their work activity.

-Therefore, pre-planning and accessing your site for UXO risk before development works commence is essential to mitigate any potential safety risks or concerns.
+Therefore, pre-planning and accessing your site for UXO risk before development works commence is essential to mitigate any potential safety risks.

-For more information about the risk management process, including best practices, case studies and a detailed guide to UXO risk in the UK – it is recommended that the 2009 document ‘C681 Unexploded Ordnance (UXO) A Guide for the Construction Industry‘ is viewed.
+For more information about the risk management process, including best practices, case studies and a detailed guide to UXO risk in the UK – it is recommended that the 2009 document ‘C681 Unexploded Ordnance (UXO) A Guide for the Construction Industry‘ is read and understood.

 The principal purpose of this document is to provide the UK construction industry with a set and defined process for the management of risks associated with UXO from WWI and WWII aerial bombardment, and current / historic military activity.

-It focuses on the needs of the construction professional if there is a suspected UXO on-site and covers issues such as what to expect from an UXO specialist.
-1st Line Defence conform to the recommendations for good practice set out in this guide, and our management team were part of the original steering group for this document.
+It focuses on the needs of the construction professional if there is a suspected UXO discovery on-site and covers issues such as what to expect from an UXO specialist.
+1st Line Defence conform to the recommendations set out in this guide, and our management team were part of the original steering group for this document.

-CIRIA have outlined a four-stage risk management process for constructors, click on the following link to download an overview of the UXO Risk Mitigation Strategy we follow – in accordance to C681 Guidelines.
+CIRIA have outlined a four-stage risk management process for constructors to follow, click on the following link to download an overview of the UXO Risk Mitigation Strategy we adhere to – in accordance with C681 Guidelines.

 If you require multiple Preliminary UXO Risk Assessments, contact us directly to check whether any discounts are available.

-If any risk or need for further research is identified during the Preliminary assessment, we would recommend that a Detailed UXO Risk Assessment is commissioned – which is a comprehensive and in-depth desktop study report which fully examines the history of a project.
+If any risk or need for further research is identified during the Preliminary UXO Risk Assessment, we would recommend that a Detailed UXO Risk Assessment is commissioned – which is a comprehensive and in-depth desktop study report which fully examines the history of a project.

-If the level of risk on your site has been identified as ‘medium’ or ‘high’, we will provide a UXO risk mitigation plan detailing the services required to address the risk.
+If the level of risk on your site has been identified as ‘medium’ or ‘high’, we will provide a UXO risk management plan detailing the services required to address the risk.

 If the risk mitigation solution proposed isn’t suitable, you may be required to review development plans, however – in the majority of cases we will be able to identify a suitable solution.